ytnobody/WWW--MetXML/README.md

 ## $metxml->station( %attr )

-Send request to MetXML API and Returns WWW::MetXML::Station instance.
+Send request to MetXML API and Returns WWW::MetXML::StationList instance.

 Arguments will append or overwrite if you specify it in argument.